-Your 3DPointLogic workflow area should now contain two tools: Ground Filter and Noise Filter — Multiple Passes, with the output 3DP file from Ground Filter being used as the input file for Noise Filter — Multiple Passes.
-The Ground Filter tool will look at the file and classify each point as either ground or not ground.
-The Noise Filter — Multiple Passes tool will then classify points which change location between different scans as noise, thus removing artifacts such as cars and dust.
+Your 3DPointLogic workflow area should now contain two functions: Ground Filter and Noise Filter — Multiple Passes, with the output 3DP file from Ground Filter being used as the input file for Noise Filter — Multiple Passes.
+The Ground Filter function will look at the file and classify each point as either ground or not ground.
+The Noise Filter — Multiple Passes function will then classify points which change location between different scans as noise, thus removing artifacts such as cars and dust.

 The extracted zip folder should now contain eight new files, which are the results of the workflow:

 - Sample.3dp – A proprietary file format used for storing point cloud data, similar to a LAS file.

 - Sample_classified.las – The input LAS file with every point classified as ground or not-ground.

 - Sample_ground.las – Only the ground points from the input LAS file.

 - Sample_ground_0.100m.las – Only the ground points from the input LAS, thinned so that there is a point roughly every 10 centimetres.

 - Sample_objects.las – Only the non-ground points from the input LAS.